ForestManagementGeodatabase/FMG-toolbox/README.md

 <img src="images/FMG-hex_400.png" width=150 align="right" />
 <img src="images/USACE_200.png" width=150 align="right" />

-The Forest Management Geodatabase (FMG), FMG toolbox provides a set of python-based ESRI ArcGIS Toolbox tools that allow users to accomplish the following:
+The Forest Management Geodatabase (FMG), FMG-toolbox provides a set of python-based ArcGIS script tools that allow users to accomplish the following:
 - Quality control and assure field collected prism, fixed, and age plot surveys
 - Calculate a wide range of forest statistics at multiple spatial resolutions
 - Generate reports and spatial views of the statistics